pkirkham/pkirkham.github.io/_posts/blog/2022-07-05-importing-from-sketchup-into-blender.md

 Overall this is looking like a good improvement although some testing is still needed.
 A colleague of mine has let me know that some components in a different model are not located correctly.
 This can happen with deeply nested components and groups.
 Nonetheless, this updated script is a good start.

+<div class="notice-info">**UPDATE 22-Aug-2022:** I've continued to work on the import script and have solved the issues with nesting of groups and components.
+The issue turned out to be related to a mix of objects with the same name not being recognised as separate entities, and with transformations not being correctly applied to groups containing both nested loose mesh data and groups.
+These problems have been fixed and the importer is now a lot more robust.
+I've noticed that there are still some occasional import issues.
+This occurs where groups have had a few transformations applied.
+The solution is to explode and re-group the geometry in SketchUp which seems to reset the transformations and fixes the import problems.</div>

 Once the model has been imported into Blender, it is now possible to use Cycles for rendering.
 An example using the camera set to Scene 1 and with the 'Excluded' table set not to show in the render is below.
 There are no lights in the model so the render is a little on the dark side (environmental lighting only).

 <figure>